Kenzothd/Kenzothd/README.md

 # Hi there, I am Kenzo 👋 ![](https://komarev.com/ghpvc/?username=Kenzothd&label=PROFILE+VIEWS&style=flat-square")

-I am a passionate full-stack developer with a knack for transforming data into clear and impactful insights, solving real-world problems, and improving decision-making.
+I am a passionate Software Engineer with a knack for transforming data into clear and impactful insights, always looking to stay ahead of the curve with new technologies.
+My experience in launching an NFT website has honed my strategic thinking and problem-solving skills.
+I'm eager to apply my analytical and creative abilities to software development and value creation.

 I am currently working on: